vgupta0/data-stories/colors/posts/about-the-dataset.md

 ---
-title: About the Dataset
+title: "About the Dataset"
-author: Vishesh Gupta
+author: "Vishesh Gupta"
-tags: colors
+tags: ["colors"]
-summary: Check out this data set of color values taken from an author's color thesarus.
+summary: "Check out this data set of color values taken from an author's color thesarus.
 The main takeaways - how do you group colors?
-How do you determine if there are missing/superfluous colors in the data set?
+How do you determine if there are missing/superfluous colors in the data set?"
-created: 2015 February 12 00:48:22
+created: "2015 February 12 00:48:22"
 ---

 ## About the Dataset